devhollister/Credit_Risk_Analysis/README.md

 ### Random Oversampling

 * 0.65 balanced accuracy score
-* precision
+* 0.01 precision
-* recall
+* 0.61 recall

 ![](resources/random_oversampling.png)

 ### SMOTE

 * 0.62 balanced accuracy score
-* 0.01 precision predicting high risk loans
+* 0.01 precision
-* 0.61 recall predicting high risk loans
+* 0.61 recall

 ![](resources/SMOTE.png)

 ### Cluster Centroid Undersampling

 * 0.51 balanced accuracy score
-* 0.01 precision predicting high risk loans
+* 0.01 precision
-* 0.62 recall predicting high risk loans
+* 0.62 recall

 ![](resources/cluster.png)

 ### SMOTEENN

 * 0.61 balanced accuracy score
-* 0.01 precision predicting high risk loans
+* 0.01 precision
-* 0.69 recall predicting high risk loans
+* 0.69 recall

 ![](resources/SMOTEENN.png)

 ### Balanced Random Forest

 * 0.79 balanced accuracy score
-* 0.04 precision predicting high risk loans
+* 0.04 precision
-* 0.67 recall predicting high risk loans
+* 0.67 recall

 ![](resources/random_forest.png)

 ### EasyEnsemble

 * 0.92 balanced accuracy score
-* 0.07 precision predicting high risk loans
+* 0.07 precision
-* 0.91 recall predicting high risk loans
+* 0.91 recall

 ![](resources/easy_ensemble.png)

 ## Summary

-There is a summary of the results (2 pt)
+Among the models tested, all of the over/undersampling models performed similarly with balanced accuracy scores between 0.51 (cluster centroid undersampling) and 0.65 (random oversampling).
+All of these models had a precision of 0.01 and recalls between 0.61 (random oversampling and SMOTE) and 0.69 (SMOTEENN), and therefore none of these models would be recommended.
+The ensemble models
 There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)